 In total these submissions should not exceed 10 sides of A4 at a minimum of 12 point.
 Submissions may be retained by Senate House Library which will be entitled to reproduce or make reference to them in any form it considers appropriate.

-4. Entries should be submitted to the Library Office Manager, Room 401, Senate House Library, University of London, Malet Street, London WC1E 7HU or by e-mail to email@example.com by midnight (London time) Sunday 22 January 2017.
+4. Entries should be submitted to the Library Office Manager, Room 401, Senate House Library, University of London, Malet Street, London WC1E 7HU or by e-mail to firstname.lastname@example.org by 5pm (London time) on Wednesday 28 February 2018.

 7. The judges’ decision on any matter is final.

-8. Short-listed entrants will be invited to meet the judges and to make a brief presentation of their collection on Thursday 16 March 2017.
+8. Short-listed entrants will be invited to meet the judges and to make a brief presentation of their collection.

 Visit the The Anthony Davis Book Collecting Prize page.